microsoft/fluentui-android/README.md

 ### 1. Using Gradle

-- Our library is published through JCenter, so make sure the `jcenter()` repository has been added to your project level build.gradle file (which usually is automatic).
+- Our library is now published using MavenCentral, so make sure the `mavenCentral()` repository has been added to your project level build.gradle file if you want to consume versions `>= 0.0.17`.

+- If you are still using older versions you can consume `jcenter()` too.
+Please note it will only work for versions `<=0.0.16`

 - Inside the dependency block in your build.gradle, add this line for the FluentUI library:
 ```gradle